Larissartoricader/web-challenges/react-state-3_journal-app-favorite-button-shared-state/README.md

 Now let's wire up this information stored in state with the favorite button.

 Locate the component with the favorite button.
-Here it's called `FavoriteButton`.
+Here it's called `FavoriteButton`.DONE!!!!!

 - Accept a new prop in this component called `onToggleFavorite`.
-This event should be triggered when users press the favorite button.
+This event should be triggered when users press the favorite button.DONE!!!!!
-- Accept a new prop called `isFavorite`.
+- Accept a new prop called `isFavorite`.DONE!!!!!
-- Accept a new prop called `id`.
+- Accept a new prop called `id`.DONE!!!!!
-- Remove the local state `isFavorite` from this component.
+- Remove the local state `isFavorite` from this component.DONE!!!!!
-- Change the button's `onClick` prop to call `onToggleFavorite` and pass `id` with this call as first argument.
+- Change the button's `onClick` prop to call `onToggleFavorite` and pass `id` with this call as first argument.DONE!!!!!

 Great, the favorite button can now inform via an exposed event, which entry should be marked as favorite (or which favorite to remove) 🚀